mrtnrey/sds011/README.md

 It is on purpose very light, to keep the load low.

 ## TO DO (...any help is appreciated)
+- Beautify & comment the Python script
-Running the Python script as a service that you can start() and stop().
+- Running the script as a service that you can start() and stop().
-Exception handling
+- Exception handling
-Monitor the memory usage of the router to avoid memory starvation
+- Monitor the memory usage of the router to avoid memory starvation

 ## Acknowledgements
 - respository of Frank Heuer https://gitlab.com/frankrich/sds011_particle_sensor